crisspro/nadir-ahk/README.md

-# nadir-ahk
+# NadIR-AHK

 Script to use NadIR VST with screen readers in Windows.

+Should working with any DAW.
 Tested with:
 * NadIR v1.0 32bits.
-* Reaper v6.2 64bits.
+* Reaper v6.11 64bits.
-*Audacity v2.3.3 32bits.
+*Audacity v2.4.2 32bits.
 * Windows10 1909 64bits.

 ## Usage

 1. Run NadIR-AHK.
-2. Open NadIR VST plugin and use the hotkeys (read the documentation)
+2. Open NadIR VST plugin in your DAW.
+3. Use the hotkeys of script (read the documentation).
+4. Can close the script from system tray.